Krazy Kat Klub: Cultural peak

 Serving as both an underground gay nexus and a gathering place for Southern artists affiliated George Cram "Jig" Cook's and Susan Glaspell's Provincetown Players, the Krazy Kat over time became one of the most vogue locations for Washington's intelligentsia and aesthetes to congregate during the Jazz Age.
 Numerous colorful incidents appeared in the press, including a distraught Frenchman visiting the bar to sketch his slain wife's face on a burlap sack before startled onlookers, as well dead cats left as pranks for drunken patrons to trip over.

 The speakeasy became notorious for its riotous performances of hot jazz music which often degenerated into violence and mayhem.
 "War casualties during the jazz outbursts have been too numerous to mention," wrote a crime reporter for The Washington Post in 1920, "Harsh rumor has it that the Krazy Kat Klub and other choice back alley enterprises have been disrupted as a result of rude un-Bohemian cacophanations."
 During this period, writer Victor Flambeau visited the establishment and described the milieu in a February 1922 newspaper portrait:

 "A hidden haunt where one might find in comradeship those divine, congenial devils, art inspired and mad, no doubt, who have renounced the commercial world with its seductive wealth, to gain in solitude or blithe companionship another kind of wealth and fame in self-expression....
 When the hours wane, and the candles burn low, and the big fire glows, and over the cigarettes and the cider, the coffee and sandwiches, what do they chat of, these men and women, boys and girls, the would-be writers, painters, poets of tomorrow?"

 The avant-garde venue, frequently mentioned in the press in conjunction with its co-proprietor Cleon Throckmorton, proved to be a tremendous local success, not only as a favorite postwar hangout for painters, poets, musicians, and playwrights—several of whom purportedly wrote their plays on its premises—but as a key local attraction for visitors to the nation's capital.
 Owing to its widespread popularity, the venue inspired numerous imitators.
-Within three years of its opening, other bohemian-style restaurants modeled after the Krazy Kat sprang up in Washington, including the more respectable Carcassonne in nearby Georgetown.
+Within three years of its opening, other bohemian-style restaurants modeled after the Krazy Kat sprang up in Washington, including The Carcassonne in nearby Georgetown, likewise decorated by Throckmorton.

 Despite its popularity, authorities took a dim view of the venue's continued presence.
 During its tumultuous existence, authorities declared the Krazy Kat to be a "disorderly house" (a euphemism for a brothel), and the metropolitan police raided the establishment on several occasions during the Prohibition period.
 One raid interrupted a violent free-for-all brawl inside the club after a patron fired a gunshot.
 Police arrested 25 krazy kats—22 men but only 3 women—described in a newspaper report as "self-styled artists, poets, and actors, and some who worked for the [federal] government by day and masqueraded as Bohemians by night."